robomakery/slim/ros/README.md

 ## Using MoveIt in Rviz

 From a clean environment:
+    $ roslaunch slim_bringup rviz_simulation.launch"

+You now should see the arm in rviz and be able to do planning via the tabs in the bottom left of rviz.

+If there's any failure in the above command, try running the following commands individual in separate terminal windows in order to isolate any problems.
     $ roslaunch clam_bringup lowlevel_simulator.launch
     (new initialized terminal)
     $ roslaunch clam_moveit_config move_group.launch
     (new initialized terminal)
     $ roslaunch clam_moveit_config moveit_rviz.launch

-You now should see the arm in rviz and be able to do planning via the tabs in the bottom left of rviz.

 ## Gazebo